Chicago Brain Injury Lawyer

 Representing Victims of Traumatic Brain Injuries

-Overall, our firm has recovered more than $4 billion in verdicts and settlements – that’s $500 million more than our closest competitor.
+- Our legal team has recovered more than $4 billion in verdicts settlements – that’s $900 million more than our closest competitor.

-Brain injuries can also be caused by blunt force trauma to the head.
+- Trauma - Brain injuries can also be caused by blunt force trauma to the head.
 This is common in motor vehicle accidents and on-the-job accidents in particular.
 According to the Centers for Disease Control and Prevention (CDC), the leading cause of traumatic brain injury in the United States is falls, comprising 28% of all accidents.
-Motor vehicles comprise about 20% of all TBIs.
+Motor vehicles comprise about 20% of all traumatic brain injuries.

 Suing Over Brain Damage